Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 }

 The otel_trace_context propagate directive ensures that if a request includes trace context headers, NGINX reuses them.
-If no headers are present, NGINX generates a new trace ID automatically
+If no headers are present, NGINX generates a new trace ID automatically.

-Adding trace fields to logs
+Adding trace context fields to NGINX logs

 nginx